The Executive Committee has recently voted a new version of the ISBNPA policy document about partnership, sponsorship and donations.

 The International Society of Behavioral Nutrition and Physical Activity (ISBNPA) is a professional organization committed to the betterment of human health and the free exchange of ideas, especially science-based findings, regarding behavioral nutrition and physical activity research, programs and policy.

-We stimulate, promote and advocate innovative research and policy in the area of behavioral nutrition and physical activity toward the betterment of human health worldwide.
+We stimulate and promote innovative and impactful research in behavioral nutrition and physical activity to improve human health and well-being worldwide.

 Conducts scientific meetings, congresses and symposia in which current research on behavioral issues in nutrition and physical activity will be discussed by researchers in related fields;